DevRajVerma/Zeotap-Assignment/README.md

 1. **Frontend**: You can find all the created rules with their ruleIds here

 - https://zeo-ass-1-frontend.vercel.app/
+- Note: frontend will work properly only if server is running

 2. **Backend API**: Process services for rule operations
 3. **Data Layer**: Persistent storage for rules and metadata